fehmi/simply.js/docs/component-communication.md

     </my-app>
 ```

-#### component.props > props template > inline props
+#### Property Precedence: `component.props` > Props Template > Inline Props

-This is the way about overriding.
-The last word is belong to the props block (1) of your component class.
-The props in there will override the inline (2) and other props in the props template (3).
-Just remember that if you define props with same name in multiple places accidentally.
+This section describes the order of precedence for overriding properties.
+The properties defined within the `props` block (1) of your component class take ultimate precedence, overriding both inline attributes (2) and properties defined in the props template (3).
+Keep this in mind if you accidentally define properties with the same name in multiple locations.

 Props from Template
-<repl-component id="mz6b2i2zj96fm8q"></repl-component>
+<repl-component id="mz6b2i2zj96fm8q" download="true"></repl-component>